 The Donnelly Verandah Residencies

-Donnelly River Village is on Pibelmen Noongar Budjar.
+Donnelly River Village is on Pibelmen Noongar Boodjar.

 The Donnelly Verandah Residencies provide an opportunity for artists to immerse themselves in the unique Karri Forest at Donnelly River where imposing old-growth Karri-stands dominate a 1950s mill town.
 Artists undertake a residency for just over a week allowing them time to develop ideas, grow their art practice or create new work.
 They stay in one of the 35 cottages in the village with the intention that the forest surroundings will provide a ground for creativity and artistic development.

 Winter at Donnelly is wood-smoke misty mornings and star-filled winter nights.
-On ancient land, surrounded by state forest, the 1950s mill town’s thirty-five workers cottages, boarding house and workers club each have verandahs that overlook the central stand of magnificent Karri trees.
+On ancient land, home to the Pibelmen and Wardandi people for tens of thousands of years, surrounded by state forest, the 1950s mill town’s thirty-five workers cottages, boarding house and workers club each have verandahs that overlook a central stand of magnificent Karri trees.
 If wintery conditions keep artists to their cottages, these verandahs offer a sheltered outlook to the natural environment.
 The original steam mill, school, butcher shop and general store add unique architectural notes.
 Tame kangaroos, emus, possums, kookaburras, magpies, parrots, blue wren and other wildlife wander through the village and visit cottages.
 If the weather is fine and artists are looking for a change of scene, heading into the surrounding forest along any of the many bush trails offers new aspects at every turn, including a deep forest lake surrounded by majestic trees.
 We hope the Donnelly environment will provide a place of contemplation and inspiration for the artists-in-residence.

 For accommodation bookings contact